Many New York schools start term again tomorrow, closed since mid-June (Yes. Summer vacations really are that long over here).

 Head to the playground straight afterwards while the weather holds

 New York Fall is astonishingly quick.
 Blink and you’ll miss it.
 Take the kids to the nearest public playground after school to let off steam while you still can.
 This is another way to cement new friendships, as it’s one of the simplest, low-maintenance ways to hang out outside school as everyone’s there already.
+Here’s my review of the best downtown Manhattan playgrounds.

 Check your vaccines